LevinHornischer/DualityTheory/README.md

 Welcome to the course _Duality Theory: Connecting Logic, Algebra, and Topology_!
-It is given during the winter semester 2024/5 at _LMU Munich_ as part of the _Master in Logic and Philosophy of Science_.
+It is given during the winter semester 2025/6 at _LMU Munich_ as part of the _Master in Logic and Philosophy of Science_.
+(Past editions: winter 2023/4, winter 2024/5.)

 # Motivation